paulremondeau/paulremondeau.github.io/_posts/2023-06-12-Full-Stocks.md

 ## End words

-Thank you for reading this, I had a lot of fun making this project and I am looking forward to make new ones soon enough !
+Thank you for reading this, I had a lot of fun making this project and I am looking forward to make new ones soon enough !Switzerland